NXT Halloween Havoc (2022): Aftermath

 For the next Chase University segment, Bodhi Hayward did not make it to class.
 This was done to write him off television, as he was released on November 1.
 At NXT that same day, Duke Hudson was named as the new addition to the stable, and Thea Hail was the new flag bearer.

 The Creed Brothers (Brutus Creed and Julius Creed) were ready for another fight with Damon Kemp, but Kemp stated that he wasn't medically cleared.
 A five-minute challenge between Brutus and Kemp was later scheduled for the November 8 episode of NXT, where Kemp won by disqualification after Brutus hit him with a steel chair, ending the match with 2:13 remaining.

 On the November 1 episode of NXT, Toxic Attraction (Gigi Dolin and Jacy Jayne) celebrated one year of Mandy Rose's NXT Women's Championship reign, only to be interrupted by Alba Fyre, who attacked the three and sent Dolin through a table.
 Fyre stated that she would take out Jayne the following week, and win the NXT Women's Championship from Rose in two weeks.
 After Fyre took out Jayne while the latter was on a FaceTime call with Rose on the November 8 episode, a Last Woman Standing match between Fyre and Rose for the title was scheduled for the following week, where Rose retained after interference from Isla Dawn, who made her NXT debut.
 A match between Fyre and Dawn would later be scheduled for Deadline.

 The Schism (Joe Gacy, Jagger Reid, and Rip Fowler) unmasked their newest member, which was revealed to be The Rock's daughter, Ava Raine.

 Shotzi, with Quincy Elliott, took on Lash Legend on the following episode of NXT, where Shotzi was victorious.

+While the 2022 NXT Halloween Havoc was held as a livestreaming event, the 2023 event returned the show to being held as a television special of NXT.